Colleges by Location

 Admissions

-According to the newest data, this school uses standardized test scores for admission and it admitted 306 in 2024.
-College of the Atlantic has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
-Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, College of the Atlantic provides a superior educational experience.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 334 in 2025.
+College of the Atlantic has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the accepted students in 2024 was 30 and the average GPA was 3.8.
-That means that you need a GPA that's above average in order to get into College of the Atlantic; the same goes for your ACT score.
+The ACT composite average score for all the accepted students in 2025 was 29 while the average GPA was 3.8.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.

 Deadlines

-The final day for applications to this school is February 1.
-If you plan on applying as a transfer student, note that the application deadline is March 15.
+Be sure to apply to this school by February 1.
+If you are applying for a transfer, note that the application deadline is March 15.

 Retention Rate

-The graduation rate is another indicator to take into account.
-It reflects the proportion of students who obtain their degrees within the expected timeframe.
-The six-year graduation rate at this school is 68%, which is considered an above-average graduation rate.
+Another important metric to consider is the graduation rate.
+This rate indicates how many students finish their degrees within a certain timeframe.
+The six-year graduation rate at this school is 69%, which is considered an above-average graduation rate.

 Student Body